ibm-cloud-docs/codeengine/ts-app-notreadystate.md

 ---

 copyright:
-  years: 2021
+  years: 2020, 2021
 lastupdated: "2021-07-01"

-keywords: troubleshooting, issues, status, get help, code engine, getting help
+keywords: troubleshooting for code engine, troubleshooting for apps in code engine, tips for apps in code engine, logs for apps in code engine, apps

 subcollection: codeengine

+content-type: troubleshoot

 ---